Benedict Arnold, an American hero...

 The march to Quebec was as difficult and demanding as can be

 Congress referred to him as the American Hannibal.
-However, the

 Canada campaign became a disaster.